prathimacode-hub/Awesome_Python_Scripts/BasicPythonScripts/Voice Recorder/README.md

 # Voice Recorder

+**AIM:**

+To make a voice recorder with the help of python programming.

+**PURPOSE:**

-In this project we are using sounddevice and wavio libraries to create a voice recorder with some lines of code.
+In this project we will be using sounddevice and wavio libraries to create a voice recorder with some lines of code.

+**DESCRIPTION:**

-The details and working of python libraries that we are going to use are-
+The details of python libraries and how they are working is here-

 #### wavio